Transforming Data Teams: AI & Automation Use Cases for Data and Insights Teams

 6. Natural Language Processing for Unstructured Data

-The AI Solution: NLP algorithms analyze text data to extract sentiment, topics, entities, and trends from unstructured sources.
+NLP algorithms analyze text data to extract sentiment, topics, entities, and trends from unstructured sources like emails, social media, and customer reviews.

 Key Benefits: